 Positioning group

 Depending of the data coding format, there can be a positioning group, Positioning.
 This group contains no attributes, it contains a coordinates dataset, which is an array of compound type with components named the same as the axisNames dataset in the Feature Container group.
 This group is used for values of dataCodingFormat of 1, 3, 4, 7 and 8 (clause 10c-9.3).
-It is not used for dataCodingFormat = 2 (regular grids), 5 (irregular grid), or 6 (variable cell size grid).
+It is not used for dataCodingFormat = 2 (regular grids), 5 (irregular grid), 6 (variable cell size grid), or 9 (Feature oriented Regular Grid).

 The traversal order for grids of different types is specified by the carrier metadata attribute sequencingRule in the feature container group.
 Traversal order is not used for fixed station, moving platform, or TIN, or fixed station (stationwise) data (dataCodingFormat = 1, 4, 7 or 8).